TCLR: Temporal Contrastive Learning for Video Representation: Implementation Details

 \subsection{Self-supervised training}

 The model for self-supervised pretraining consists of a backbone architecture combined with an MLP projection head.
 The loss is computed using the embedding from the final layer of the MLP.
 We use an input clip resolution of $112\times112$ and 16 frames.
-We take consecutive frames from the original video (skip rate = 1) for the local clips and set skip rate to 4 for the global clip.
-We train our model by combining all loss terms with batch size of $40$ as shown in Equation \ref{eq:all_losses}, where, N is the size of mini-batch, $\mathcal{L}_{IC}$ is the instance contrastive loss, $\mathcal{L}_{LL}$ is the local-local temporal contrastive loss and $\mathcal{L}_{GL}$ is the global-local temporal contrastive loss.
+From a set of 64 consecutive frames, the global clip is composed of 16 frames sampled with a skip rate of 4, whereas the 4 local clips also have 16 frames but are sampled with a skip rate of 1.
+We train our model by combining all loss terms with batch size of $40$ as shown in Equation \ref{eq:all_losses}, where, $N_B$ is the size of mini-batch, $\mathcal{L}_{IC}$ is the instance contrastive loss, $\mathcal{L}_{LL}$ is the local-local temporal contrastive loss and $\mathcal{L}_{GL}$ is the global-local temporal contrastive loss.

 Figure~\ref{fig:log_losses} shows the values of different losses as the training progresses.
 We run the self-supervised pretraining for 400 epochs for UCF101 and 100 epochs for pretraining of Kinetics400.
-We use Adam~\cite{adam} optimizer with $\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 1e-8$, the default parameters for PyTorch v1.6.0.
+We use Adam~\cite{adam} optimizer with $\beta_1=0.9, \beta_2=0.999, \epsilon=10^{-8}$, the default parameters for PyTorch v1.6.0.
 We use an initial learning of $0.001$ and decay the learning rate by a factor of 10 when the loss plateaus.
 We also use linear warm-up for the first 10 epochs.

 As mentioned in Table-1 of the main paper, we reproduce results of CVRL for the commonly used configuration (model depth = 18, input frames = 16, resolution = $112\times112$).
 In our replication, we use the exact same temporally consistent augmentations and temporal interval sampler $P(t) \propto - t + c$.
 Pretraining is done on UCF101 split-1 training set with batch size of 512 for 800 epochs.